-To be successful in their daily lives your child at a minimum needs to be able to get a full night of rest, eat a healthy balanced diet, regulate & understand their emotions, communicate their needs, build meaningful relationships with family & peers, learn at school, and be independent (in relation to their age & development).
+On a consistent basis your child needs to be able to get enough sleep, eat enough food, effectively regulate their level of alertness, communicate, build and maintain healthy relationships, be available to learn at school, and be independent (in relation to their age & development).
 If something is preventing them from being able to do any of those on a consistent basis, it’s definitely worth a closer look.

 I like to say it’s never a bad idea to get a second opinion.
 If you find yourself constantly worrying over something concerning your child, it wouldn’t hurt to go ahead and talk to an OT to get a second opinion to give you peace of mind.

-Many years ago one of my old client’s brother started displaying some red flags with motor coordination & balance so I told his Mom to come into the gym so I could have a lookise (aka quick observation) to see if there was anything to worry about.
+Many years ago one of my old client’s brother started displaying some red flags with motor coordination & balance so I told his Mom to come to the gym so I could do a quick observation to see if there was anything to worry about.
 It turned out that something serious was going on that ended up requiring major surgery.
 I am so thankful that his Mother reached out to me when she did because who knows what would have happened had we waited until much larger issues arose.

 Obviously this is not the case every time, but it goes to show you that your parental intuition is powerful.
 If you feel like something is up, don’t resist your intuition.
 Save yourself the worry & sleepless nights & book a no-strings-attached, casual consultation with someone you trust.

 What I always remind my parents & teachers is that we aren’t robots.
 We will all have days when we are off.
 Maybe you have multiple off days, and that’s ok!
 It’s completely acceptable to give yourself, and your children some leeway.
 That being said, it’s hard to identify a specific threshold for how many off days are “acceptable” before you should seek professional support, but keep looking for patterns and reflect on whether those patters are preventing your child from being successful in their every day lives.